Krxtopher/objc-RIStopWatch/README.md

 1. Clone or download a copy of this repository.
 2. Copy the following three files into your own Xcode project:
-	- RIStopWatch.h
+	- RIStopWatch/RIStopWatch.h
-	- RIStopWatch.m
+	- RIStopWatch/RIStopWatch.m
-	- RITimeSource.h
+	- RIStopWatch/RITimeSource.h
 3. Add the following #import statement to top of any class in which you'd like to use an RIStopWatch:

     `#import "RIStopWatch.h"`